orishamir/OriScapy/README.md

 # OriScapy
 This is a custom-made version of the well known [Scapy library for python](https://scapy.net/).

+>Scapy is a powerful interactive packet manipulation program.
+It is able to forge or decode packets of a wide number of protocols, send them on the wire, capture them, match requests and replies, and much more.
+(See Usage examples)

 ## Rationale
 In my journey of learning about the fascinating world of Networking, I realised that Scapy